-The real reason for the operation was more dire.
+Ray really was going to have an operation, but the reason for it was more dire.
 In early 1961, as part of their investigations into the William Martin and Bernon Mitchell defection to the Soviets, FBI agents interviewed Ray where he admitted the “sex change” was actually an operation for cancer.

 In 1954 he found out he had cancer and went to Mexico where he had a “Christine Jorgensen operation”.
 BOURBON laughingly stated his reason for having the operation was different than was Christine’s, in that he had wanted to save his own life.
 Since the operation, he has billed himself as RAE BOURBON since actually is now bi-sexual.

-Ray’s operation was done in September 1955, according to a front page article in Variety that appeared May 23, 1956.
+Ray’s operation was done in September 1955, according to a front page article in Variety that was published on May 23, 1956.
 The United Press picked up on the story and it was picked up by Stars and Stripes on May 25 and other national newspapers.
 In May and June of that year, Walter Winchell also mentioned Ray’s sex change several times in his column.

 “Bourbon has changed his first name to Rae,” the articles noted, “and claims he is a “complete female.”
 Ray obtained a certificate from the doctor stating “this individual now is a woman and not a man.”
 Ray would use a reproduction of the statement in ads for his show, such as this one in Variety from July 30, 1956 when Ray appeared at the Melody Room in Los Angeles.